 Generally, funds from this type of account can be rolled over into a new account within 60 days.

 The advantage of rolling over one retirement to another account is that investors don’t lose those funds’ tax-deferred status.
 If investors don’t roll over the funds, they do become taxable.

 There are three ways investors can rollover retirement funds into an IRA.

-Can You Withdraw From an IRA Before Retirement?
+Can You Withdraw from an IRA Before Retirement?

-You can also withdraw funds penalty-free for qualifying medical or educational expenses.
+Investors can also withdraw funds penalty-free for qualifying medical or educational expenses.
 And once you hit the age of 59.5, distributions will always be penalty-free.

 Are There Ways to Get Around IRA Contribution Limits?